JiiahaoXU/LASA/readme.md

 ## Acknowledgment

-We would like to thank the work that help our paper:
+We would like to thank the work that helped our paper:

 1. SignGuard: https://github.com/JianXu95/SignGuard/tree/main.